Frequently asked questions 2018

 Where can I take the entrance exams?
 Do I have to take the entrance exam if I already possess a university level degree?

 Yes, you need to take the relevant degree programme entrance exam in the field you are applying to.
-The exams are run annually in Finland in April and outside Finland in the countries listed www.laurea.fi > Studies and Applying > Entrance exams
+The exams are run annually in Finland in April.
+Some of the Laurea Bachelor's degree programme entrance exams are also arranged outside Finland in March in the countries listed at

 Does your institution help in applying for visas or permits?

 Laurea does not assist in visa and permit applications.
 Those matters are handled by the immigration officials.
 Visa and permit applications are a student’s own responsibility.
-Admitted students are therefore encouraged to apply on time from their local consular or embassies in due time.
+Admitted students are encouraged to apply for a residence permit from their local consular or embassy immediately after receiving notification of admission.

 Who are the closest persons to help me when I arrive for my studies?

-The tutor students, tutor teachers, the student affairs’ office, Heads of student affairs
+The tutor students, tutor teachers, the Student Affairs Office and Head of Student Affairs.

 When do I have to arrive for my studies?
 Can I arrive late?

-First year studies begin annually in the last week of August with the orientation week which is mandatory for all new students.
+First year studies begin annually in August with the orientation week which is mandatory for all new students.

-A formal notification on the expected date of arrival for the new students is included in the letter of acceptance.
-It is very important that new students arrive on the first day of studies as indicated in the letter of acceptance.
+A formal notification on the expected date of arrival for the new students is included in acceptance e-mail.
+It is very important that new students arrive on the first day of studies as indicated in the acceptance email.
 Credits cannot be granted to students who arrive after the given deadline.

 Does an invitation to an entrance exam equate to being admitted?